 2. Fabricate with seam type indicated on drawings to dimensions indicated on drawings.
 Provide a 3/4-inch hemmed drip edge.

-3. Fastening: Secure faces of curb caps, area divider covers, and expansion joint covers with specified fasteners appropriate for the substrate encountered, fitted with neoprene gaskets/washers, spaced 18-inches o.c. max., and within 2-inches of each end.
+3. Fastening: Secure faces of curb caps, area divider covers, and expansion joint covers with specified fasteners appropriate for the substrate encountered, fitted with neoprene gaskets/washers, spaced 18-inches on center max., and within 2-inches of each end.

-4. Join adjacent area divider and expansion joint cover sections using a standing seam, with a 1” height.
+4. Join adjacent area divider and expansion joint cover sections using a standing seam, with a one inch height.
 Where upturned standing seam ends meet, apply continuous sealant to the joint.
 Cut outer edges of upturned seams at a 45-degree angle.
 Fold ear over end, and crimp in place.

 5. Where area divider and expansion joint covers terminate at walls, turn self-adhering membrane 1-inch, minimum, up wall.
 Turn coping cap piece 2-inches, minimum, up wall.
 Seal and secure as indicated on the drawings.
 Install regleted counterflashing over exposed end piece.